Electricity Calculator

 Frequently Asked Questions

-A kilowatt-hour is a unit of energy equal to using 1,000 watts for one hour.
-It's the standard unit used by utilities to bill for electricity consumption.
+A kilowatt-hour (kWh) is a unit of energy equal to using 1,000 watts for one hour.
+To calculate kWh, multiply power in kilowatts by time in hours.
+For example, a 100-watt bulb (0.1 kW) running for 10 hours uses 1 kWh.
+This is the standard unit utilities use for billing.